 Pupils have a good understanding of how to keep themselves safe, and the older ones report that they enjoy their frequent opportunities to look after the younger ones.
-Those who attend breakfast club enjoy mixing with those from different age groups.
-Pupils show their enjoyment of school through their attendance which, though average, is consistently higher than for similar schools.
-All of the parents and carers who completed the questionnaire agreed that they would recommend the school to others.
-A typical comment from one parent was, 'The school takes good care of the children's mental, physical and social needs.'
+The head boy and head girl are confident in handing out achievement certificates to their fellows.
+All of the parents and carers who completed the questionnaire agreed that behaviour is good and they would recommend the school to others.
+A typical comment from one parent was, 'The children are friendly and polite and there is a happy atmosphere.'